-The key points of contact for current graduate students are the Graduate Student Services Advisor, Graduate Program Advisor, and M.S.
-Graduate Program Advisor listed below.
+The key points of contact for current graduate students are the Graduate Student Services Advisor, Graduate Advisor, and Advisor to M.S.
+Students listed below.
 They can be of assistance in degree-related academic matters, as well as non-degree-related matters such as health services, housing, communication deficiencies, and career development.